The German Supply Chain Due Diligence Act and Supplier Risk Management

 Section 9, paragraph 3, states, "If an enterprise has actual indications that a violation of a human rights-related or an environment-related obligation at indirect suppliers may be possible ... carry out a risk analysis … lay down appropriate preventive measures … implement a prevention concept."

-To address this obligation, it’s important to identify fourth-party and Nth-party subcontracting relationships in your supplier ecosystem.
-A good way to start that process is by conducting a questionnaire-based assessment of your suppliers or by passively scanning the supplier’s public-facing infrastructure.
-The resulting relationship map depicts extended dependencies that could expose your organization to risk.
+To address this obligation, it's crucial to identify fourth-party and Nth-party subcontracting relationships in your supplier ecosystem.
+An excellent way to start that process is by conducting a questionnaire-based assessment of your suppliers or by passively scanning the supplier's public-facing infrastructure.
+The relationship map depicts extended dependencies that could expose your organization to risk.
 Suppliers discovered through this process should be continuously monitored to identify ESG, business, and sanctions risks.

-Section 10, paragraphs 1 and 2, state that, “due diligence obligations … must be continuously documented … kept for at least seven years.”
-As well, “The enterprise must prepare and annual report on the fulfillment of its due diligence obligations.”
+Section 10, paragraphs 1 and 2, state that "due diligence obligations … must be continuously documented … kept for at least seven years."
+Also, "The enterprise must prepare an annual report on fulfilling its due diligence obligations."

-To address these requirements, centrally store and distribute supplier policy documents, assessment results, monitoring findings, and remediations for dialog and attestation at the time of reporting.
+To address these requirements, centrally store and distribute supplier policy documents, assessment results, monitoring findings, and remediations for dialog and attestation during reporting.
 Supplier risk management solutions provide role-based access, enabling you to extend visibility to external auditors who may be examining your due diligence processes and consulting on annual reporting requirements.

 Building and maintaining a centralized supplier database of record is essential to ensuring an effective supplier risk management (SRM) program and meeting the Act's reporting requirements.
 The database should include comprehensive supplier profiles and provide role-based access to company contacts, documentation, demographics, 4th-party and Nth-party connections, and risk intelligence.